gaehlerm/SoftwareEngineering/README.md

 There are different programs available that check your code on the most common quality issues.
 I don’t know too much about them but it’s certainly worth a try.
 One example is the test coverage tool.
 Tough this metric shouldn’t be abused as a business metric.
 Use it to check that you have (almost) all code covered by your unit tests.

 If you use C++ or another compiled language, your most important quality checker tool is the compiler.
-Enable the “treat warnings as errors” setting for all different groups of warnings.
+Enable the “treat warnings as errors" setting for all different groups of warnings.
 You may find it annoying in the beginning but you get used to it and it will make your code better and prevent bugs.
 Because why should you search for bugs yourself if the compiler can do the job?

 ## Pip, cmake